scriptrdotio/identity/README.md

 - Cannot generate a token for a suspended device.
 Only regenerating and deleting are allowed.

 ##### API
-###### identity/api/devices/deleteDevice:
-- Used for single row delete and multiple select batch delete
-- Calling this API using POST:
-	- If single device, deletes directly and returns response
-	- If more than 1 device, schedule a long running job and returns the job handle id (if one device fails to delete, the whole batch will be rolled back)
-	- Params: id* (can be a string of 1 device id or an array of multiple ids)
-- Calling using GET:
-	- Checks on the job that was scheduled
-	- Params: scriptHandleId*

 ###### identity/api/devices/generateTokens
 - Used for generating/regenerating tokens